-- add whatever seasonings you want to the bottom of the jar before you put in the meat in it and then add water.
+- add whatever seasonings you want to the bottom of the jar (salt, peppercorns, chili flakes…) before you put the meat in it and then add water.

 - use broth or stock instead of water (the broth or stock are already seasoned).

 - or try to add no liquid at all (beef and pork probably don’t need any liquid).

-I chose to use the bone broth I made so I added a little bit into each jar (just a couple of tablespoons).
+I chose to use the bone broth I made.
+I only added a couple of tablespoons to each quart jar.